TINF23B6/Vereinskalender/README.md

 ```bash
 docker compose up -d
 ```
 This will start the project in detached mode, which means it will run in the background and not take up a terminal window.
+Give it some time for the project and database to start up.

 ### Accessing the Project